 Company: Names of the top 20 reverse mortgage lending companies.

-Rating: Better Business Bureau (BBB) rating, which ranges from A+ (highest) to F (lowest).
-Most companies have an A+ rating, indicating high standards of business practices.
+Rating: The Better Business Bureau (BBB) rating ranges from A+ (highest) to F (lowest).
+Most companies have an A+ rating, indicating high business practice standards.

 Years in Business: This column shows the years each company has been operating.
 It ranges from 4 years to 64 years, indicating both new and well-established companies.